eva-smorodina/gpcr/README.md

 # GPCRs

-G protein-coupled receptors (GPCRs) are one of the most important drug targets including therapeutic monoclonal antibodies.
-Despite importance for clinics, spending enormous R&D costs and decades efforts, very few therapeutic monoclonal antibodies have been approved for clinical uses.
-This is largely due to not only the difficulties of membrane protein expression, purification and stabilization of GPCRs, but also subsequent monoclonal antibody binding assays.
+G protein-coupled receptors (GPCRs) are involved in numerous signaling pathways linked with various severe diseases.
+That's why GPCRs are one of the most important drug targets including therapeutic monoclonal antibodies.
+Despite their therapeutic significance, very few therapeutic monoclonal antibodies have been approved for clinical usage even after spending enormous R&D costs and decades of effort.
+This is largely due to not only the difficulties of membrane protein expression, purification, and stabilization of GPCRs but also subsequent monoclonal antibody binding assays.
+In this regard, GPCRs' *in silico* preparation before direct *in vitro* processing is highly applicable.

 Here we show:
 1) how to automate the transformation of native GPCRs into water-soluble QTY versions